dbarkowsky/RecipeVault/Recipe Vault/Pizza/Mike's Special.md

 - Hot sauce (Valentina or Franks preferred)
 ## Toppings
 - Mozzarella
-- Chicken.
+- Chicken, diced.
 The original is breaded and fried, but let it fully dry and cool before adding to the pizza.
 - Onion, sautéed
 - Feta.
 Add after baking if you want it to remain un-merged with the mozza.
 - Garlic
-- Bacon
+- Bacon, diced